Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 The original parkour project enabled to grab and rotate the T-objects by moving the controllers inside the T-objects, pressing the grab button and than control it with regular hand and arm movements.

 This has several advantages:
-  * 6 degress of freedom
+  * 6 degrees of freedom
   * rather intuitive and natural
   * direct way to manipulate